taplytics/Taplytics-Android-SDK/START.md

     ![image](https://taplytics.com/assets/docs/install-sdk/url-scheme.png)

-    Then, add it to your manifest in its _own_ intent filter (do not put in another intent filter).
+    Then, add it to your manifest in its _own_ intent filter (do not merge with another intent filter).

     ```xml
         ...